Summary The author created custom PCBs to simplify breadboarding with AVR microcontrollers, featuring a Network Breadboard Interface and specific adapters. These boards include a 74HC4053 multiplexer to switch programming pins (MOSI, MISO, SCK) based on the reset pin level, along with a dedicated re

 - Reset button

-- Ground loop with dual rows of pins
+- Ground loop with two rows of 10 pins

 When I’m fiddling about with electronics I want to be comfortable about it.
 Therefore I built some things to make by breadboarding life a little simpler.
 One example is the Network Breadboard Interface.
 Another one is this little project.
 These little pcb’s can be put directly into a breadboard and they have the same pinout as the AVR it is designed for.